joola/joola.sdk/README.md

 ```
 We took the more common timeframes and created a shorthand string for them.
 There are three main groups of timeframes: `this`, `last` and `previous`:

-- `this_n_seconds` - creates a timeframe with all of the current second and the previous completed n-1 seconds
+- `this_n_seconds` - creates a timeframe with all of the current second and the previous completed n-1 seconds.
-- `this_n_minutes` - creates a timeframe with all of the current minute and the previous completed n-1 minutes
+- `this_n_minutes` - creates a timeframe with all of the current minute and the previous completed n-1 minutes.
-- `this_n_hours` - creates a timeframe with all of the current hour and the previous completed n-1 hours
+- `this_n_hours` - creates a timeframe with all of the current hour and the previous completed n-1 hours.
-- `this_n_days` - creates a timeframe with all of the current day and the previous completed n-1 days
+- `this_n_days` - creates a timeframe with all of the current day and the previous completed n-1 days.
-- `this_n_months` - creates a timeframe with all of the current month and the previous completed n-1 months
+- `this_n_months` - creates a timeframe with all of the current month and the previous completed n-1 months.
-- `this_n_years` - creates a timeframe with all of the current year and the previous completed n-1 years
+- `this_n_years` - creates a timeframe with all of the current year and the previous completed n-1 years.
 - `last_n_second` - creates a timeframe with the start of `n` seconds before the most recent second and an end at the most recent second.
 Example: if right now it is 08:30:43.555 and we use “last_3_seconds”, this will result in a timeframe of 08:30:40 until 08:30:43.
 - `last_n_minute` - creates a timeframe with the start of `n` minutes before the most recent second and an end at the most recent second.
 Example: if right now it is 08:30:43 and we use “last_3_minutes”, this will result in a timeframe of 08:27:43 until 08:30:43.
 - `last_n_hour`- creates a timeframe with the start of `n` hours before the most recent second and an end at the most recent second.
 Example: if right now it is 08:30:43 and we use “last_3_hours”, this will result in a timeframe of 05:30:43 until 08:30:43.